ryumiyax/TaikoArcadeLoader/README.md

                             # | - JPN08: For use with Taiko JPN 08.18
                             # | - JPN39: For use with Taiko JPN 39.06
                             # | - CHN00: For use with Taiko CHN 00.32
-unlock_songs = true         # not active for JPN39 (see TestMode)
+unlock_songs = true         # Self-explanatory
-                            # More options are available in the ModManager, in the TestMode menu (Default key is F1)
+local_files = true          # Only set this to false if you're using this on a Nijiiro Cabinet, running on BNA1

 [patches.chn00]             # These patches are only available for version CHN00 fix_language = false        # Sync test mode language to attract etc